moosetechnology/VerveineC-Cpp/doc/archi.md

 There are also some abstract visitors that are inherited by the concrete ones listed above:
 1. `AbstractDispatcherVisitor`: This is the most abstract visitor in the project, it dispatches more finely the visits than what CDT's ASTVisitor normally does (adds some `visit()` methods).
 It also merges two APIs: visit methods on AST (ASTVisitor) and visit methods on ICElements (ICElementVisitor).
 See also in [visitors.md](visitors.md#abstractdispatchervisitor);
-1. `AbstractVisitor`: Visitor that gets the binding and name of a node.
-It also manages the context stack, the current path, and the current filename.
-See also in [visitors.md](visitors.md#abstractvisitor);
+1. `AbstractContextVisitor`: Visitor that manages the context stack, the current path, and the current filename.
+It also gets the binding and name of a node.
+See also in [visitors.md](visitors.md#abstractcontextvisitor);
 1. `AbstractIssueReporterVisitor`: Superclass for `IncludeVisitor` and `ErrorVisitor`, it collects issues on the AST and can report them;
 1. `AbstractRefVisitor`: Superclass for Reference visitors, it defines some utility methods to create references to names.